 2. Get practical experience through risk management internship opportunities.
 An understanding of an industry in the real world goes beyond classroom training and can better prepare you for working in the industry after graduation.
 With student membership, you'll periodically receive a listing of risk management internship opportunities as they arise.
 The experience you can gain as an intern can help you better understand what a career in risk management and compliance is like.

 3. Strengthen your resume by including your NABCRMP membership and your active participation.
 Doing so makes you more attractive to employers and illustrates your real-world experience.

 4. Apply for a NABCRMP scholarship to assist with your educational endeavors.
 NABCRMP offers scholarships to students who are interested in working in compliance and risk management fields after graduation.
 As a student member, you'll receive opportunities to apply for these scholarships during the application period.

-5. Learn about the day-to-day challenges and opportunities NABCRMP Professional Members face through the NABCRMP Discussion forum, an exclusive online community where members can engage in real-time discussions and share information.
+5. Learn about the day-to-day challenges and opportunities NABCRMP Professional Members face through the NABCRMP Workgroups and Committees, an exclusive online community where members can engage in real-time discussions and share information.
 You can also post your own questions to get information you need for school assignments.

 The NABCRMP Diversity Summer 2021 Internship Program